photoangell/provejs-jquery/README.md

 - Input [decorators](./src/decorators) are jQuery plugins.
 - Validators share data with decorators via events.
 - Validators can be:
-	- synchronous - return resultimmediately
+	- synchronous - return result immediately.
-	- asynchronouscan - return jquery deferred.
+	- asynchronouscan - return jquery deferred which returns result later.
 - Delegated events to the form so the form DOM can be dynamically modified at anytime.
 - Explict control over configuration options via [booleanators](#booleanator).
 - Modular design via a suite of jQuery [utility plugins](./src/utilities).